 Lobby Hours: Have a question or still confused about a specific concept?
 Need some one-on-one time?
 Want to meet TAs and students from outside your tutorial?
 Drop by the lobby of the psychology building (times posted on Avenue) to speak with TAs and students.
+Can't make it to campus?
+Drop by online at appear.in/macintropsych.
 If you have administrative questions please see Dr. Michelle Cadieux, the course coordinator, in PC 110.
 Her office hours are updated on Avenue weekly.